The Dynamics of Rank-Maximal and Popular Matchings: Introduction

 In the dynamic variant of the problem a new vertex may be added to the graph and we would like to maintain a rank-maximal matching.
 When the new vertex $v$ is added to the graph $G$ we assume that the graph $G$ itself does not change.
-In particular, if a new post $p$ arrives, the applicants of $G$ cannot change their preferences over posts that are already included in $G$.
+In particular, if a new post $p$ arrives, the applicants of $G$ cannot change their preferences over the posts that are already included in $G$.
 Let us call the graph $G$ extended by $v$ and the edges incident to $v$ as the graph $H$.
 In order to have a rank-maximal matching of $H$, we would like to be able to transform a rank-maximal matching $M$ of $G$ into a rank-maximal matching $N$ of $H$, making only the smallest needed number of changes.
 In some cases a rank-maximal matching of $G$ is also rank-maximal in $H$.
-We design an algorithm that updates $M$ by an application of {\em just one} alternating path $P$, i.e., $P$ is such that $M \oplus P= (M \setminus P) \cup (P \setminus M)$ is a rank-maximal matching of $H$.
+We design an algorithm that updates $M$ by an application of {\em only one} alternating path $P$, i.e., $M \oplus P= (M \setminus P) \cup (P \setminus M)$ is a rank-maximal matching of $H$.
 To be able to compute $P$ efficiently, we need access to the reduced graphs $G'_1, G'_2, \ldots, G'_c$ of $G$ (the notion is defined in \cite{IrvingKMMP06} and also recalled in Section \ref{not}) and their Edmonds-Gallai decompositions.
-We show that we can compute a required alternating path $P$ as well as update the reduced graphs $H'_1, H'_2, \ldots, H'_{c'}$ of $H$ and their Edmonds-Gallai decompositions in $O(\min(cn ,n^2) + m)$ time.
-The result may seem rather surprising.
-For comparison, let us note that it is much easier to update the matching gradually - separately in each of the graphs $H_i$ that consists of edges of rank at most $i$.
-In such approach, however, it is required to compute and apply $r$ alternating paths.
-Each such computation and update of the reduced graph $H'_i$ can be carried out in $O(n+m)$ time and thus the overall running time is $O(r(n+m))$.
-This is how the problem is dealt with in a recent paper by Nimbhorkar and Rameshvar \cite{2017arXiv170400899N}.
-Observe that our algorithm is significantly faster than the one in \cite{2017arXiv170400899N} and the improvement may be of the order $\Omega(m)$ if $r$ is of the order $\Omega(m)$.
-Additionally, our solution has the property of practical relevance that enables to minimize the number of needed changes - namely from all alternating paths such that $M \oplus P$ is a rank-maximal matching of the new graph, we are able to find the shortest one.
-The construction of our algorithm requires a good grasp of the properties of the Edmonds-Gallai decomposition and a knowledge of the structure of rank-maximal matchings.
+The reduced graphs and their decompositions can be stored in $\mathcal{O}(n^2+m)$ space.
+We show that we can compute a required alternating path $P$ as well as update the reduced graphs $H'_1, H'_2, \ldots, H'_{c'}$ of $H$ and their Edmonds-Gallai decompositions in $\mathcal{O}(\min(c'n ,n^2) + m)$ time ($c'$ is defined analogously).
+The time bound can be considered optimal under the circumstances, as improving it would imply a better running time for the rank-maximal matching problem.